mlinwood221/laravel-shopify-api/readme.md

 	]
 ```

-Add `"rocket-code/shopify": "dev-master"` in your "require" object.
+Add `"rocket-code/shopify-cottonbabies": "~1.0"` in your "require" object.

 Example: